Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 What to Look For in a Foam Cannon

 Cannons look similar but differ in ways that matter once you're using one.
 Foam quality and adjustability come first — a good cannon makes thick, clinging foam and gives you real control over thickness and spray pattern through its dial, so you can dial it in for your soap and washer.
 Fitment is the practical gate: almost all use a 1/4-inch quick-connect, but confirm yours before buying (Karcher owners need an adapter).
 Build quality separates the cheap from the lasting — brass or stainless internals and a solid bottle hold up where thin plastic cracks and clogs.
-Bottle size is a minor convenience factor; a 1-litre bottle covers a full car without refilling.
+Bottle size is a minor convenience factor; a 1-liter bottle covers a full car without refilling.
 Notice what's not on that list: raw price.
 The thickest-foaming premium cannons beat the budget ones by a small margin most people can't see, which is why our value pick out-recommends cannons costing four times as much.

 Why Your Foam Comes Out Thin (and How to Fix It)